BookOps-CAT/bookops-worldcat/docs/index.md

 + `holding_unset` deletes holding on an individual bibliographic record
 + `holdings_set` allows holdings to be set on multiple records, and is not limited by OCLC's 50 bib record limit
 + `holdings_unset` allows holdings to be deleted on multiple records, and is not limited to OCLC's 50 bib record restriction
++ `holdings_set_multi_institutions` allows to set holdings for a single record for multiple institutions
++ `holdings_unset_multi_institutions` deletes holdings on a single record for multiple institutions

 By default, responses are returned in `atom+json` format, but `atom+xml` can be specified:
 ```python